 During COP15 in Copenhagen in 2009, the horrifying truth dawned on me: the rich countries which are largely responsible for the climate change, will not contribute to a binding global climate agreement.
 Shortly after the summit, I began my search for knowledge and attempt to place the national moral responsibility for the collapse of common sense in the world community.
 Before COP19 in Warsaw in 2013 the site climatepositions.com was presented.
 (Claus Andersen)

 ClimatePositions is a way of comparing national climate- and environmental performance over time and thereby uncover the Climate Positions worldwide.
-The national Climate Debt in US$ (climate contributions) are calculated and final updated every five years (starting in 2000) by using recognized indicators.
-See the ranking of 148 countries in the menu “Climate Debt”.
+The national Climate Debt in US$ are calculated by using recognized indicators.
+See the ranking by country in the menu “Climate Debt”.

 The indicators used in the calculations are listed below.
 Read more about the indicators and their impact on the Climate Debts in the menu “Calculations”.

 - Fossil CO2 Emissions from fuels and industrial processes, however, emissions from international shipping and aviation (bunker) are not included.

 - Global Land/Ocean (air) Temperature

 - Forest Cover and Primary Forests

 - Environmental Performance

 The overall objective of the calculations is that all countries gradually must approach the same allowable level of CO2 Emission per capita.
 The other indicators however have a significant impact on the allowable national CO2 Emissions and thus the Climate Debts.

 The Climate Debt in US$ are meant to compensate for the accelerating deterioration of life on the planet and the conditions for future generations – in a world more wise and fair than the present.